SamyBO98/techTestVoiceAssist/README.md

 **2. Start the LiveKit agent**

 On Windows, use the provided PowerShell script (adds CUDA DLLs to PATH automatically):
+> ⚠️ Before running `launch.ps1`, update the paths inside the script to match your own installation directory.
+Replace all occurrences of `C:\\Users\\samyb\\OneDrive\\Bureau\\techTestVoiceAssist` with the path where you cloned the repo.
 ```powershell
 .\launch.ps1
 ```
+> 💡 If you are using CPU instead of GPU, skip `launch.ps1` entirely and run the agent directly:

 Or manually:
 ```bash
 python agent.py connect --room test-room
 ```

 ## Generate a LiveKit token